dejvis90/validity-testnet-explorer/README.md

 The explorer syncs blocks every 10 seconds.
 On first run it starts from the first unsynced block in the `blocks` table.

+Each block is indexed inside one MariaDB transaction.
+The `blocks` row is inserted last, so a crash during block indexing will not mark a partial block as synced.
+On each sync pass, the explorer compares the indexed tip hash with the node tip at the same height and rolls back reorged tip blocks before continuing.

 ## Reset And Resync

 To rebuild the index from scratch, stop the explorer first, then run: